-Is there anybody around here who could tell the names of the modes in the melodic minor scale?
+Is there anybody around here who could tell the names of the modes of the harmonic minor scale?

 In the forums for lessons the melodic minor scale modes where explained but not those of the harmonic minor.